FoxMoss/doom.sh/blog/doominbash.md

 So I try it, and it is just crawling, I don't even get to the render loop.
 I have no proof either the bash emulator works or my port of doom.
-I hate long feedback cycles I like to know immediately when something starts to fail, I don't want to be debugging both halves of the codebase at once.
+I hate long feedback cycles.
+I like to know immediately when something starts to fail.
+I don't want to be debugging both halves of the codebase at once.
 Velzie's also really uncertain in the validity of their RISC-V emulation, so they